External Reform Models and Internal Debates on the New Conceptualisation of Social Policy in the Post-Soviet Region

 A decade after the start of the reforms, the picture changed.
 On the one hand, several states in the post-Soviet region emancipated themselves from international lenders and on the other hand, the international financial organisations changed their guiding principles in the 2000s to a new “post-Washington Consensus”.
 The academic literature on this region has hardly touched upon these developments.

-Therefore, taking the example of the policy-making reform debates in the policy fields of basic income security (alleviating poverty) and health care in selected countries in the post-Soviet region (Kazakhstan, Russia, Ukraine) for the initial reform phase of the 1990s and the following second reform phase at least a decade later, the project asks how the underlying social policy concepts are to be evaluated and, in particular, which role political decision-makers and the public ascribed to Western reform models.
+Therefore, taking the example of the policy-making reform debates in the policy fields of basic income security (alleviating poverty) and healthcare in selected countries in the post-Soviet region for the initial reform phase of the 1990s and the following second reform phase at least a decade later, the project asks how the underlying social policy concepts are to be evaluated and, in particular, which role political decision-makers and the public ascribed to Western reform models.
+With Kazakhstan, Russia, and Ukraine we have selected countries that in the 1990s showed a high vertical interdependency (i.e., a high dependency from international organisations as providers of ideas and finance), however, in a second reform phase developed large differences: while Ukraine remained highly dependent, Kazakhstan started to emancipate itself from international organisations and Russia expressed explicit rejection towards them.

 Firstly, studying the various research areas in the Ukraine will facilitate a systematic comparison of the Washington Consensus with the post-Washington Consensus.
 Secondly, national debates on social policy during a phase of high vertical interdependence (i.e. a high level of dependency on international organisations to provide ideas and, above all, money) can be compared with those during an ensuing phase of emancipation (Kazakhstan) from or express refusal (Russia) of the influence of international organisations.
 A working hypothesis in the subproject is that although the international organisations became less important this did not necessarily lead to changed conceptual priorities since influential national actors also shared corresponding policy ideas.